netarchitech/language-thinkscript/README.md

 # thinkscript-syntax-highlighter
-A syntax theme for thinkscript using Atom
+A syntax theme for thinkscript using Atom courtesy of netarchitechs.com